tcltk/tcl/doc/dev/strings.md

 that limitation, the same direct, complete, and one-to-one nature of representation is present as for Tcl 7 strings.
-A string too long is the only error condition that needs to be considered, and that error can be prevented by constraining the arguments by type.
-Again, many interfaces offer no detection or handling mechanisms to deal with an error in string value arguments.
-The Tcl 8.0 representations continue to offer efficient indexing via fixed-width storage.
+A string too long is the only error condition that needs to be considered, and that error can be prevented by constraining size of arguments.
+Again, many interfaces offer no detection or handling mechanisms to deal with an errors or invalidity in string value arguments.
+The Tcl 8.0 representations also continue to offer efficient indexing via fixed-width storage.

 Tcl 8.0 strings are a superset of Tcl 7 strings.
 When a Tcl 7 string value is represented in the Tcl 8.0 manner, the byte array has the same contents